Glamour95/Glamour95/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Python
+- 🔭 I’m currently working on C, Python, HTML, CSS & JavaScript
 - 🌱 I’m currently learning Software engineering
 - 👯 I’m looking to collaborate on ALX Africa
 - 🤔 I’m looking for help with ...